PAX — Patria Investments Ltd

 4. Bad News, Challenges, or Points of Concern

-• Transaction Costs: Increased transaction costs related to M&A activities, with expectations of continued elevated costs in the near term.
+- Transaction Costs: Increased transaction costs related to M&A activities, which may impact net profit and distributable earnings in the short term.

 5. Notable Q&A Insights

-• Litigation Liabilities: Management indicated that over 80% of the $100 million litigation liabilities are expected to be resolved favorably in upcoming reports.
+- Litigation Liabilities: Approximately 85% of the $100 million in litigation liabilities are expected to be resolved in upcoming reports, reducing potential future financial impacts.